What Can I Do With Too Many Baseball Caps?

 Our solution – use your baseball caps in a quilt.
 For years we have been adding baseball caps to T-shirt quilts.
 We don’t add the entire cap, but the logos from the front, back and if possible the bill.
 You can intermix ball caps with T-shirts in a quilt.
 Or you can make a quilt from nothing but baseball caps.

-Mixing Baseball Caps In With T-shirts
+Mixing Baseball Caps In With T-shirts for a Quilt

 One of the best ways of using baseball caps is to mix them in with T-shirts when you have a quilt made.
 Many times the ball caps play a supporting role to your T-shirts.